unsw-se3011/SENG3011_weneedREST/README.md

 ## How to use and run SleepyAPI:
 For the development and presentation of the application, our Rest API was hosted using a DigitalOcean droplet which allowed us access to the JSON data.
 This droplet has been closed, and as such the aspplication will not work initially.
 The source code for the scraper and for the rest API must be downloaded and run (either locally or elsewhere) and then this new address must be accessed.
 Similarly, API keys (for TextRazor and other APIs used in the application) have been taken out of the code, so these will also need to be replaced to properly run the application.
+The Rest API will need to be hosted and referenced in the allocated locations inside the code.

 **This project has now been completed and closed, as of 2/6/19.**